Secrets of the Silent Witch: Serendia Academy Student Council

 A second-year student of the Advanced Course and Officer of General Affairs.
 Besides Monica, he is the only other second-year student in the council.
-He is mild-manner and easily approachable.
+He is mild-mannered and easily approachable.
 He is also a brilliant negotiator and is part of the Lineage of Negotiators.
 Though the Maywoods are only barons, they are well-regarded in noble circles thanks to this.
-He is the fiance of Claudia Ashley, Cyril's foster sister.
+He is the fiancé of Claudia Ashley, Cyril's foster sister.
 While he is polite and affable most of the time, he can become assertive when it concerns his fiancée.